feyman2016/michaellancaster/_posts/2014-05-13-soundnode-soundcloud-for-desktop-dev-release.markdown

 layout: post
 title: Soundnode App - Soundcloud for Desktop developer release

-excerpt: Last night I decided to release as a Beta Developer a project I have been working in the last week and make available as Open Source.
+excerpt: Last night I decided to release as beta version for Developer a project I have been working in the last week and make available as Open Source.
 ---

-Last night I decided to release as a Beta Developer a project I have been working in the last week and make available as Open Source.
+Last night I decided to release as beta version for Developer a project I have been working in the last week and make available as Open Source.

 ## Intro..